Board and Staff Members

 Andy Pressman -- Jaffrey

 Tara Sad -- Walpole

 Tara Sad is a graduate of the University of Cincinnati with a degree in Business Administration.
 She has had careers in film and law, and is currently a State Representative for New Hampshire’s Cheshire County Second District, where she serves as Chair of the Environment and Agriculture Committee.
 She also serves on the Joint Legislative Committee for Administrative Rules and the Milk Producers Emergency Relief Fund Board.
 On the Cheshire County Delegation, Tara is a member of the Executive Committee and is Chair of the County Farm Committee.
 Tara is past president and current board member of the Walpole Historical Society, founding member of the Town of Walpole’s Local Energy Committee (TVEC) and is secretary of The Walpole Players.

 Tracie Smith has been growing vegetables for families in the Monadnock region since 1999.
 In 2001, she graduated from UNH with a B.S. in Environmental Horticulture.
 In 2008, she bought conservation land in Fitzwilliam, NH where Tracie's Community Farm continues to grow food for a 280 member CSA farm.
 She has a passion for growing healthy food and aims to nourish the community throughout her life.
 Tracie currently serves as a member of the Agricultural Advisory board for the New Hampshire Department of Agriculture.

-Amanda Costello, District Manager
+Amanda Littleton, District Manager

 Sharlene Beaudry, Monadnock Menus Coordinator & Administrative Coordinator